 Topic 2: The Mundlak Transformation and Missing Data

 For the second topic, we will discuss the Mundlak transformation, an additional model to explore heterogeneity in effects between units, as well as within units.
 We will also discuss how to impute missing data, a common issue when working with TSCS data.

 Topic 3: Models for Dichotomous Dependent Variables in TSCS

 For the fourth topic, we will introduce the one and two-step generalized method of moments (GMM) estimators for dynamic panels, which have become increasingly popular.
 We will show how these models handle the endogeneity of regressors and unit fixed effects, as well as discuss some of the potential pitfalls that should be avoided in estimation.

-Day 5: The last day, we will have student presentations of your research project you have developed over the week.
+For the last topic, we will have student presentations of your research project you have developed over the week.
 Everyone will provide feedback.
 If needed, we will also finish up any lectures.

-A full-semester graduate-level course in multiple regression analysis, Modeling Dynamics (offered in the IPSA-USP 2017 Summer School) and Advances in Modeling Dynamics (offered in the IPSA-USP 2017 Summer School) or the equivalent background in time series analysis.
+A full-semester graduate-level course in multiple regression analysis and Essentials of TS for TSCS and Fundamentals of Time Series Cross-Section Analyses (offered in the IPSA-USP 2020 Summer School) or the equivalent background in time series and time series cross-section (TSCS) analysis.